 A Red status means the ship has not met one or more conditions.
 Crew travel is banned, and onboard facilities for crewmembers including in-person meetings, events and social gatherings must stop.
 Bars, gyms, and other group venues must close, and face masks must be worn.

 A ship in Red Status that still has yet to operate its simulated test cruise must reschedule the cruise.
 This does not apply if the ship is colored red but has already been given its Conditional Sailing Certificate by the CDC.

 Orange status is an intermediary provision, whereby operations can proceed with caution.

 What the CDC's Chart Tells Us About A Ship's Status

 While a Green status is not the go-ahead restart full cruise operations, cruise lines must achieve and hold this status if they want to be allowed to get to the next phase in resuming cruises: test voyages.

 The CDC currently has implemented far stricter guidelines and reporting requirements for cruise lines than for any other form of travel, including airlines, hotels, and land-based resorts.
-To date, the cruise industry is the only segment of the travel industry that has not been able to restart within the U.S.

 Still, there is hope to be gleaned from the CDC's chart, which is updated every week.
-It currently shows 56 ships across five major cruise lines as having achieved green status, while just eight vessels are still at red status.

 Don't see your favorite ship on the chart?
 It may not be in U.S. waters at this time.
 Only ships carrying over 250 passengers that are planning to sail to, or from, the United States are required to complete this provisional step in order to eventually be granted permission to sail.